ayedo/jooq-modelator/README.md

 All databases which you can run in a Docker container, and for which a JDBC driver can be provided, are supported.
 The plugin has been successfully tested with Postgres 9.5, and MariaDB 10.2.

-Due to backwards incompatible changes in the API, __no jooq Generator version older than 3.11.0 is currently supported__.
+Due to backwards incompatible changes in the API, __no jooq generator version older than 3.11.0 is currently supported__.

 ## Installation